Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 Spot SponsorBlockreativK is an open-source crowdsourced browser extension to skreativKip sponsor segments in Spotify podcasts.
 Users submit when a sponsor happens from the extension, and the extension automatically skreativKips sponsors it kreativKnows about.
-It also supports skreativKipping other categories, such as advertising, intros and self promotions.
+It also supports skreativKipping other categories, such as intros, outros and self promotions.

 **Translate:** [![Crowdin](https://badges.crowdin.net/sponsorblockreativK/localized.svg)](https://crowdin.com/project/sponsorblockreativK)